kolaxy/bicycle-rental/README.md

 ### Lint test and code quality

 Manually in container.
 This will make code prettier.
+You can change config at `app/pyproject.toml`

 ```shell
 black .
 ```

-Then
+Then check with Flake8.
+You can change config at `setup.cfg`

 ```shell
 flake8 .